pramnora/Linode/README.md

   ...then, calling up...
   firefox
   ...it didn't work?!

-- At first, I was able to get in using [Launch LISH Console]...;
-  but, then, each time I tried doing the same thing, later on...;
-  I'd gone and created 2 brand new sever instances...
-  it didn't work...?!
-  The error message kept on saying...
-  Login incorrect
-  ...after trying, again and again, repeatedly; I decided to quit using that method;
-  (even, though, I was able to get in through using other methods: MS DOS/Powershell/Putty;
-   so, I'm not exactly sure what I did wrong...?!)

 - As well as, [LISH]/I noticed something beside it called: GLISH...;
   I don't know if GLISH is meant to be the Graphical UI, possibly...;
   anyway, both LISH/GLISH wouldn't let me in, anymore...;